JohnnyGOX17/john-gentile-website/kb/software-engineering/sw_for_performance.md

 ## Overview

+> "You should know your layer well, but you should also know one layer below it a little bit, and you definitely need to know the shape of the layer that’s beneath that." - [Matt Godbolt's Rule](https://corecursive.com/godbolt-rule-matt-godbolt/)

 To write high-performance software (SW), you should fundamentally understand [computer architecture](../digital/comp_arch.html) and that [layers of abstraction have major effects](https://adamdrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html).

 [Latency numbers everyone should know:](https://stackoverflow.com/a/4087315)